isabella232/krill-manual/source/hsm.rst

 PKCS#11 or KMIP?
 """"""""""""""""

-The PKCS#11 and KMIP are very similar in the capabilities they provide, so much so that there are commercial offerings that can bridge from one to the other, HSMs may offer support for both and both standards are maintained by `OASIS <https://www.oasis-open.org/>`_.
+PKCS#11 and KMIP are very similar in the capabilities they provide, so much so that there are commercial offerings that can bridge from one to the other, HSMs may offer support for both and both standards are maintained by `OASIS <https://www.oasis-open.org/>`_.
 From a Krill server operation perspective however they are very different and each has its own PROs and CONs.